Authentic Lessons for 21st Century Learning

 Summary

 This lesson utilizes a current events video that allows students to investigate federal policies towards Native Americans.
 This lesson pairs well with discussions over the transformation of the West during the nineteenth century.
-To ensure success of this lesson, students will need to have some background information about Native American removal and respective federal policies.
+To ensure the success of this lesson, students will need to have some background information about Native American removal and respective federal policies.

 Essential Question(s)